NourDjihan/ClassBlueprintExperimentScenarios/Questions.md

     - Des méthodes:
           * isOverriding: method9, method15, method2
           * isExtending: method4, method17
-    - Attributs: att0 accédé dans la classe-->
+    - Attributs: att0 accédé dans la classe -->

 ### isOverriden:
   - What is the dependency of other classes to this class ?